robertobatts/aws-certification-notes/notes/23-networking-and-vpc.md

 ## Internet Gateway (IGW)
 - Allow resources (e.g. EC2 instances) in a VPC to connect to the internet
+- It exists by default in the default VPC to allow internet connection to public subnets
 - It scales horizontally and is highly available and redundant
 - Must be created separately from a VPC
 - One VPC can only be attached to one IGW and vice versa